cephalization/cephalization/README.md

 Find me on the [🐦 bird app](https://twitter.com/cephalization)

-Talk to me about javascript, developer experience projects, and other cool tech things
+Let's talk about javascript, developer experience projects, and other cool tech things